Special lines on contact manifolds: Introduction

+where $F$ is a subbundle of $TX$, $L$ is a line bundle, and such that the locally defined derivative of $\theta$ induces a symplectic structure on each fibre of $F$.
 This article addresses the problem of classification of contact manifolds.
-A lot of work has already been done in this direction, see \cite{jabu_contact_duality_and_integrability} for an overview and motivation in the projective case.
-The major remaining task is to classify contact Fano manifolds, which are expected to be always homogeneous spaces.
-Also complex non-projective contact manifolds recently gained attention, see \cite{hwang_manivel_quasi_complete_contact}, \cite{frantzen_peternell}, \cite{peternell_jabu_contact_3_folds}, \cite{peternell_schrack_contact_Kaehler_mflds}, and the classification in the non-projective case is widely open.
+A lot of work has already been done in this direction, see \cite{jabu_contact_duality_and_integrability}, \cite{jabu_moreno_contact_survey} for an overview and motivation in the projective case.
+The major remaining part of the task, is to classify contact Fano manifolds, which are expected to be always homogeneous spaces.
+In addition non-projective contact manifolds recently gained attention, see \cite{hwang_manivel_quasi_complete_contact}, \cite{frantzen_peternell}, \cite{peternell_jabu_contact_3_folds}, \cite{peternell_schrack_contact_Kaehler_mflds}, and the classification in the non-projective case is widely open.
 Even in dimension three, the classification of rationally connected compact contact manifolds with $b_2 \ge 2$ is unknown.
+Although projective contact manifolds are our main object of study, in this paper we also provide some extensions of our results to the settings involving generically contact manifolds or non-projective contact manifolds.